embesozzi/keycloak-openfga-workshop/README.md

    * User Group Assignment
    * Role to Role Assignment
    * User Group Assignment
-2. translates this event to an OpenFGA tuple
+2. translates this event to an OpenFGA tuple based on the [OpenFGA Keycloak Authz Schema](openfga/keycloak-authorization-model.json)
 3. publishes the event to the OpenFGA Solution (*)

 (*) So far we don’t have an official Java SDK OpenFGA client to publish the authorization tuples.
 This is why I have decided to use an Apache Kafka cluster for publishing the events.
 Kafka is a messaging system that safely moves data between systems.
 These events will be consumed by a Kafka consumer client (B) that using the OpenFGA SDK will publish the tuples to the OpenFGA Solution.